 - Because that's the modern baseline for HD devices

 - Why level

 - Because that's what you use for 720p30.
 If I were using 1080p30 It would be 4.0.

-- Because it decreases the file size, and also slightly increases quality.
+- Because it significantly decreases the file size, and noticeably improves quality.

 What I care about

 - Smart TV Compatibility

 I often have a hard time understanding while riding the remote between whispers and booms, so I like to have subtitles.

 As stated, I want to make as few visual trade-offs as possible.